whichlicense/license-classification/README.md

 ## Advanced usage (custom compliancy policy)
 By making use of the ```compliancy_check_custom```function, you may provide your own compliancy checking rules.

+> An example would be to only allow open source (Open) licenses to be compliant.

 ```rust
 fn make_match_arms() -> HashMap<(LicenseClassification, LicenseClassification), bool> {
     hmap!(